 - Trichomoniasis: Greenish yellow discharge signals STDs and is caused due to a small organism called Trichomonas vaginalis.

 - Gonorrhea: There are chances of gonorrhea if you have yellow mucus discharge.
-This is a STD, which is caused due to an exposure to the infected bodily fluids or having sex with an infected person.
+This is an STD, which is caused due to exposure to the infected bodily fluids or having sex with an infected person.

 - Chlamydia: It is another type of sexually transmitted disease caused due to Chlamydia trachomatis.
 It is contagious and quickly spreads.
 It might also cause pelvic inflammatory disease and infertility in other cases.

 Vaginal discharge is common after intercourse.
 But if it has different texture along with other symptoms, it should be treated to keep your reproductive organs healthy.

 If you are having unbearable cramps in your lower abdomen due to periods, try these home remedies for Menstrual Cramps.
 Also, if you’re getting early periods, please feel free to explore our article on reasons for early periods.